yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

     Time: 2.499 ms
     ```

-1. Connect to a different node and check the value.
+1. Connect to a different node and check the value as follows:

     ```sh
     ysqlsh -h 127.0.0.1  -U yugabyte -d yugabyte